 But that’s by the by, because then the show start and it was impressively good.
 Michael Ball and Alfie Boe are both very good singers in their own right, and are equally good as a partnership.
-I don’t know what brought them together in the first place, but whether it was kismet, fate, alcohol, or commercial link-ups, I don’t know, but it’s a good blend.
+I don’t know what brought them together in the first place, but whether it was kismet, fate, alcohol, or commercial link-ups, it was a good blend.

-I’m not musical expert, please don’t misunderstand me; I can’t sing, can’t dance, and can’t even play the spoons in tune.
+I’m no musical expert; I can’t sing, can’t dance, and can’t even play the spoons in tune.
 So I’m not writing this from an expert’s point of view, merely an enthusiastic amateur and lover of music as a listener.
 Their voices were very different, and that allowed for a lovely blending together, and they seemed passionate about the songs.
 Many, I was surprised to discover, I didn’t know.
-There were some covers of songs I liked a lot – I’m very possessive about my music – and Ball and Boe’s interpretations didn’t offend me; that’s a compliment, trust me.
+There were some covers of songs I liked a lot – I’m very possessive about my music – and Ball and Boe’s interpretations didn’t offend me; that’s a compliment.
 They seemed to genuinely enjoy each others’ company and, whilst they seemed to have a penchant for silly chat that engaged with their fans, they were very clearly there for the music, and that was the most important thing.

 Inviting a youth choir onto the stage to help them end the two halves was a clever move; the choir were engaging, lively, and very powerful.
 I would have actually listened to them entirely by themselves, truth be told, as they deserve a higher profile than they currently have.
 To my shame, I can’t actually remember the name of the choir – I knew I should have taken a notepad into the auditorium – but when I do, I’ll make sure I acknowledge them.

-My pal Di is a great Michael Ball fan (I’m sure she won’t mind me saying that), and I can understand why; the man’s a showman with an excellent voice.
+I can understand why Di is a fan of Michael Ball; the man’s a showman with an excellent voice.
 His ability to connect directly with his audience is something many performers could learn from.
-Alfie Boe is also excellent; he has equal showman qualities, and he has a drier wit – at least on stage – against his compadre’s expressive humour.
-But both have rich talents that transported there into the moment, and see Alfie Boe move into the audience near the end of the second half was lovely; there seemed to be a lot of very genuine affection in the form of hugs, handshakes, high-fives … I was expecting a few ladies’ accoutrements to appear at one point, but people restrained themselves.
+Alfie Boe is also excellent; he has equal showman qualities, and has a drier wit – at least on stage – against his compadre’s expressive humour.
+But both have rich talents; Alfie Boe moved into the audience near the end of the second half, and there seemed to be a lot of very genuine affection in the form of hugs, handshakes, high-fives … I was expecting a few ladies’ accoutrements to appear at one point, but people restrained themselves.
 Thankfully.